 Call Today 310-453-1234

-The shoulder is quite an amazing, and incredibly mobile joint.
-But injury to the glenoid labrum of the shoulder can keep you from reaching your sport or professional goals.
-If you are a tradesman or woman whose work requires repetitive overhead motion to accomplish your trade, and shoulder pain is making your day almost impossible, a labral injury may be part of the problem.
+The shoulder is quite an amazing and incredibly mobile joint.
+However, an injury to the glenoid labrum of the shoulder can keep you from reaching your sports or professional goals.
+If you are a tradesman or woman whose work requires repetitive overhead motion to accomplish your trade, and shoulder pain makes your day almost impossible, a labral injury may be part of the problem.

 Repetitive Overhead Motion Can Lead to Tears of the Glenoid Labrum of the Shoulder

-With injury to the glenoid labrum of the shoulder, overhead strokes of a painter can be difficult too.
+With the injury to the glenoid labrum of the shoulder, overhead strokes of a painter can be difficult, too.
 Or the strum of a chord for a guitar player may bring shooting pains.
-And a pitcher might experience pain while throwing a ball compromising big hopes for the season.
-Shoulder pain from a glenoid labrum injury can put a major damper on your life.
-And those suffering from the injury want a quick way out of the discomfort in order to get their lives back.
+A pitcher might experience pain while throwing a ball, compromising big hopes for the season.
+Shoulder pain from a glenoid labrum injury can put a significant damper on your life.
+And those suffering from the injury want a quick way out of discomfort to get their lives back.
 Getting there non-surgically would be an added bonus.

 The shoulder has a lot of mobility.
-The shoulder lacks big ligamentous structures to add to its ability to move well.
-But that also makes it more prone to injury, since big ligament structures would add support.
+The shoulder lacks significant ligamentous structures to add to its ability to move well.
+But that also makes it more prone to injury since big ligament structures would add support.
 The glenoid labrum provides some stabilization for the shoulder.
-So it is an important shoulder structure.
+So, it is a vital shoulder structure.

 What is the Glenoid Labrum of the Shoulder?

-The glenoid labrum is a smooth ring of fibrous cartilage that surrounds the socket part of the shoulder- a ball and socket joint.
+The glenoid labrum is a smooth ring of fibrous cartilage surrounding the shoulder’s ball and socket joint.
 The shoulder joint has three bones that come together: the scapula (shoulder blade), the clavicle (collar bone), and the humerus (upper arm bone).
 The glenoid labrum is located where the top part of the upper arm comes into contact with the socket in the scapula.
-And it forms a deep pocket that helps keep the humerus bone in the shoulder socket and provides pain-free range of motion.
+It forms a deep pocket that helps keep the humerus bone in the shoulder socket and provides a pain-free range of motion.

 How does the glenoid labrum stabilize the shoulder and provide smooth movement?

-The ball at the top of the arm is larger than the socket.
-So the labrum helps to stabilize the shoulder by increasing the socket depth and providing a place for the ligaments and tendons to attach.
+As noted above, the ball at the top of the arm is larger than the socket.
+Therefore, the labrum helps to stabilize the shoulder by increasing the socket depth and providing a place for the ligaments and tendons to attach.
 When injured, the labrum is unable to do its job adequately.
 And pain and symptoms are experienced.

 Injuries to the labrum occur during traumatic events, with repetitive motions, or from recurrent dislocations.
 Other soft tissue, such as the ligaments and tendons, are often injured along with the damaged labrum.
 This is because forces strong enough to injure the labrum will also be sufficiently forceful to injure them too.